PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Results

-Table \ref{tab:combined} presents the \textbf{Kendall correlations} to human scores achieved by each LLM across different tasks and datasets in phase 1 and phase 2.
+Table \ref{tab:combined} shows the \textbf{Kendall correlations} to human scores for each LLM across tasks and datasets \revn{of both phases}.
 Each cell for \textit{hierarchical templates} displays the maximum correlation reached by any prompt combination.